Ionic Services Services

-The Ionic Cloud is a collection of powerful backend tools and services to help you build and scale your mobile apps quickly, and easily.
-Ionic Cloud embraces the fact that your app is built with web technologies in a way that mobile backend services do not.
+The Ionic Services is a collection of powerful backend tools and services to help you build and scale your mobile apps quickly, and easily.
+Ionic Services embraces the fact that your app is built with web technologies in a way that mobile backend services do not.
 Each service is tightly integrated with the Ionic Framework, such that they will all Just Work.
-Here you can learn more about each Ionic Cloud service, what it’s capable of, and how to get started:
+Here you can learn more about each Ionic Services service, what it’s capable of, and how to get started:

 The Auth service makes it incredibly easy to authenticate your users with email/password, social services across major networks like Twitter and Facebook, and even existing auth systems.
 Head to the Auth docs to learn how to set up authentication in your app.